Dipropyltryptamine: Pharmacology

+Pharmacodynamics

-Studies on rodents have found that the effectiveness with which a selective 5-HT2A receptor antagonist blocks the behavioral actions of this compound strongly suggest that the 5-HT2A receptor is an important site of action for DPT, but the modulatory actions of a 5-HT1A receptor antagonist also imply a 5-HT1A-mediated component to the actions of DPT.
+DPT produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.
+Studies on rodents have found that the effectiveness with which a selective 5-HT2A receptor antagonist blocks the behavioral actions of DPT strongly suggests that the 5-HT2A receptor is an important site of action for the drug, but the modulatory actions of a serotonin 5-HT1A receptor antagonist also imply a serotonin 5-HT1A receptor-mediated component to the actions of DPT.

 Chemistry

+DPT, also known as N,N-dipropyltryptamine, is a substituted tryptamine related to dimethyltryptamine (DMT).
+It is found either as a crystalline hydrochloride salt or as an oily or crystalline base.
+The drug is synthetic and has not been found to occur endogenously.

+Detection

 DPT changes Ehrlich's reagent violet and causes the marquis reagent to turn yellow.

-Psychedelic properties

-While dipropyltryptamine is chemically similar to [dimethyltryptamine-en] (DMT), its psychoactive effects are markedly different.